sourcegraph/customer-training/trainings/batch-changes-webinar/lesson-plan.md

 ## Intro

 Today's training is intended to walk users through our Batch Changes product, and show users how to use the feature.
-By the end of it, we hop that you'll feel comfortable with what Batch Changes is and can do, and will be ready to start with your own changes in Sourcegraph.
+By the end of it, we hope that you'll feel comfortable with what Batch Changes is and can do, and will be ready to start with your own changes in Sourcegraph.

-❗️ If the training is happening in the context of a champion brining in other team members, have them speak at the top about why they think Batch Changes will be useful, and what they envision the team using it for.
+❗️ If the training is happening in the context of a champion bringing in other team members, have them speak at the top about why they think Batch Changes will be useful, and what they envision the team using it for.

 ## Unit 1: Get familiar with Batch Changes